 The potential tropical cyclone designation is relatively new from the National Hurricane Center.

-The name is given to a disturbance that hasn’t yet met all of the meteorological criteria to be a tropical cyclone, depression or storm in the Atlantic Basin, but will likely become one be and will also be impacting land within 48 hours.
+The name is given to a disturbance that hasn’t yet met all of the meteorological criteria to be a tropical cyclone, depression or storm in the Atlantic Basin, but has the potential to become one be and will also be impacting land within 48 hours.